-In regards to relationships and love this is number one because it is the number one way I have seen clients behave self-destructively.
+In regards to relationships and love this is number one because it is the number one way I have seen people behave self-destructively.
 Even I learned this lesson the hard way.
 When a person desires a relationship with another so passionately it is easy to overlook the red flags.
 It is easy to rationalize and make excuses for the other, it is easy to explain away the little voice in your head that says this isn’t right.

 And this is how we often end up in relationships and situations, months or years later, that make us absolutely miserable or that can even be dangerous.
 You must trust your intuition and perceptions.
 You must commit to not betraying yourself by not letting desire overrule what deep down, you know is best for you.
 This is an act of self-love.